shreyam80/Luna-Safety-Agent/EXPLANATION.md

    This complexity allows Luna to balance between being too passive and too intrusive — always trying to feel like a calm friend, not an alarm.

 2. **Executor**
     Takes the plan from the planner and carries it out:

-Uses text-to-speech or offloads the audio to the frontend
+    - Uses text-to-speech or offloads the audio to the frontend

-Makes calls via Twilio if instructed
+    - Makes calls via Twilio if instructed

-Ensures that critical actions like calling are only taken with user confirmation, or if urgent red flags are triggered
+    - Ensures that critical actions like calling are only taken with user confirmation, or if urgent red flags are triggered

 3. **Main Loop**
     The brain that runs the entire experience.
 It:

-Receives input from the frontend or sensors
+    - Receives input from the frontend or sensors

-Manages timing and scheduling of planning + execution
+    - Manages timing and scheduling of planning + execution

-Uses multithreading to handle speech and sensor inputs in parallel without blocking responsiveness
+    - Uses multithreading to handle speech and sensor inputs in parallel without blocking responsiveness

 4. **Memory**
     Stores user-specific data about the current trip and recent interactions.
 For example:

-Has Luna already asked this user if they’re okay?
+    - Has Luna already asked this user if they’re okay?

-Did the user already decline help?
+    - Did the user already decline help?

-Has the user stopped walking in an unusual place?
+    - Has the user stopped walking in an unusual place?

-Eventually, this will expand to include past trip histories and patterns.
+    - Eventually, this will expand to include past trip histories and patterns.

 5. **Sensors**
     Analyzes GPS, speed, and potential route deviation.
 In future iterations, it may also infer tone of voice, changes in breathing, or sudden phone movement.

 ## 3. Tool Integration

 - **Google Gemini API**

-Called from planner.py with structured prompts and fallback retries

-Uses few-shot examples to guide the LLM in safety-oriented, calm responses
+    Called from planner.py with structured prompts and fallback retries.
+It uses few-shot examples to guide the LLM in safety-oriented, calm responses.

 - **Twilio API**

-Used by executor.py to call a contact or emergency number

-Confirmed via LLM-driven logic before initiating
+    Used by executor.py to call a contact or emergency number (police) and notify the close circle (using contacts) via text that their loved one may be in danger.
+Confirmed via LLM-driven logic before initiating.

 - **Supabase**
     Used to store:

-User profile info (age, gender, preferences)
+    - User profile info (age, gender, preferences)

-Trip logs and timestamps
+    - Trip logs and timestamps

-Action history (e.g., when Luna intervened)
+    - Action history (e.g., when Luna intervened)

-Accessed via REST with authentication headers using an internal HTTP client
+    This is accessed via REST with authentication headers using an internal HTTP client

 - **FastAPI**

     Serves endpoints like:

-/transcribe_audio (main loop input)

-/start_trip, /end_trip

-/set_silent_mode
+    NEED TO FILL THIS OUT STILL!!!!!!!!

     Connects the Swift frontend to the backend intelligence layer

 ## 4. Observability & Testing

 - **Logging**

     Every planning and execution decision is logged to logs/luna_decisions.log with timestamps and module traces.

     All LLM prompts and outputs are stored with session IDs (anonymized) for future analysis or rollback.

 - **Testing**

-TEST.sh runs a full path test of:

-A user speech transcript (mocked)

-Planner decision

-Executor response

-Supabase log entry
+    NEED TO DO THIS SECTION

 - **Error Handling**